5 min read

 Reducing credit card interest comes down to two important factors, the total amount owed and the annual interest rate.

 It’s important to remember that changing your credit rating and locking in a lower interest rate will take time.
 Considering there’s only so much you can do to change your credit rating; you can reduce your credit card interest by paying off the outstanding balance as soon as possible.
 If your credit score has improved, call your current credit card company and see if they will lower your APR.
-Keep in mind that it's better to keep your old accounts than opening new ones to "lock in" a lower rate
+Keep in mind that it's better to keep your old accounts than open new ones to "lock in" a lower rate

 If you can, try to pay off more than the minimum amount to pay off the loan faster.
 The more you pay upfront, the less interest you will accrue.